MrCogito/mlops_dtu_2025_project7/reports/README.md

 --- question 30 fill here ---

+Another challenge was configuring Hydra for dynamic configuration management, for which we had to work extensively on configuring paths and hyperparameters correctly.
+There were a number of path problems we encountered and resolved through debugging and iterative trial-and-error testing until configurations ran smoothly.

+Another challenge was setting up the FastAPI app for inference: loading a trained model and doing input validation.
+Carefully making sure that the input preprocessing was exactly like during training, and testing the endpoints with pytest using httpx.
+Testing iteratively, consulting the documentation forth and back, is how we broke through them in no time.

 ### Question 31 (Together)

 > **State the individual contributions of each team member.
 This is required information from DTU, because we need to**